Moroccan Chicken Tagine with Figs and Apricots, Spiced Chickpea Stew with Coconut and Turmeric, and Spicy Tofu (Dobu-jorim)

 Chicken thighs take a trip to Morocco and come back tender, flavored with warm spices and with a beautiful sauce for couscous or your favorite grain.
-A short braise means your house smells like the most delicious dish and you’re eating in only an hour.
+A short braise means your house smells like the most delicious spice and onions in no time.

 - Preserved lemons can be tricky to find.
 Look for them in your local Middle Eastern grocery or order online.
 We subbed in thick strips of lemon zest and while not at all authentic, we liked the result.